-John Moglia, of Sayville, pleaded guilty Monday to a charge of conspiracy to commit robbery in interference of interstate commerce.
+John Moglia, of Sayville, was sentenced on Wednesday after pleading guilty to conspiracy to commit robbery in interference of interstate commerce.

-Newsday (http://nwsdy.li/1spyiu4 ) says he admitted planning the 2009 attempted robbery of a Bohemia home where Steven Privetera, an accused marijuana dealer, lived.
+Newsday (http://nwsdy.li/1fq7Z4Q ) says Moglia admitted planning the 2009 attempted robbery of a Bohemia home where Steven Privetera, an accused marijuana dealer, lived.
 The man's father was shot to death while intervening in the robbery.
 Prosecutors say the father wasn't involved in any drug dealing.

 Information from: Newsday, http://www.newsday.com